 For the next 4.5 hours Tiava worked the needed up and down, back and forth, stopping only for a few smoke breaks.
 There was a rhythmic drumming in the background adding to the ambiance as the locals were practicing for an upcoming dance in the community center down the street.
 Sometimes he would pause, point to a blank area, point to his head, and utter the words “Inspiration”, and which time he would completely erase the outline and go at it with the gun alone.
 Other times he would continue adding details to an area he thought looked a little empty.
 Brady winced each time one of Tiava’s “Inspirations” would come as it meant more and more pain was on the way.

 Tiava constantly worked until the once bare marker outline was now a beautiful combination of Marquesan symbols representing strength, protection, sun, and ocean.
 Finally well past 10:00Pm the gun was silent.
 Tiava and Brady both looked completely exhausted.
 Tiava repeated “Suffrir” a few times and pointed to Brady.
 The ribs are an especially painful part of the body for a tattoo and he indicated Brady had suffered much.
+At this point, I think Brady wished we had the best CBD oil to use to help ease the pain.
+He looked like he could really do with some pain relief.
 It was too late to get my tattoo done so Tiava asked us to return tomorrow afternoon.

 When we returned we found Tiava wrapped in a blanket, looking very ill.
 It was over 90F and he was still shivering.
 Between bouts of coughing Tiava explained that he’d absorbed much of Brady’s pain and suffering last night and would not be able to work for a few days.
 It made us think of the movie “The Green Mile” where the inmate took in other’s pain and suffering.
 I felt very disappointed as we were due to leave the next day, and we wanted all our tattoos to be done by Tiava.
 We debated whether or not to stay and wait.
 It could be two days or four days, we had no idea.
 Finally we decided the experience with Tiava was worth it and we would stick it out a few more days.
 After all, Fatu Hiva is a not a bad place to be for a few more days!